Resolving the Debate Between Boltzmann and Gibbs Entropy: Relative Energy Window Eliminates Thermodynamic Inconsistencies and Allows Negative Absolute Temperatures

+Figure \ref{fgr:twolevel} shows the temperature predictions made by the proposed, Boltzmann, Gibbs, degeneracy, and canonical (see the Supporting Information) entropies, for a two-level system consisting of $N=170$ particles, where the predictions are obtained numerically.
+Although the factorials disappear in the temperature expressions for entropies other than the Gibbs entropy, as seen above, the factorials are retained in the Gibbs entropy expression.
+The chosen $N=170$ is thus the largest one for which $N!$ is calculable in double-precision floating-point format.
+In Figure \ref{fgr:twolevel}, one sees that the proposed entropy leads to a slightly lower temperature than the conventional Boltzmann entropy.
+Moreover, we see that Gibbs entropy does not admit negative temperatures at all due to a monotonically increasing total number of states.
+Instead, for system configurations wherein $T_B$ and $T_{B_r}$ are negative, $T_G$ is exceptionally large, which actually represents a cooler system since negative absolute temperatures are hotter than positive absolute temperatures.

-which also simplifies, for a large number of particles, to $T_{B_r} = \frac{E_1}{k_B\ln\left(\frac{N_0}{N_1}\right)}$, also allowing negative temperatures.
-(This is the same expression that one obtains by direct enumeration as well \cite{Frenkel2015}.)
-On the other hand, Gibbs entropy would not admit negative temperatures at all due to a monotonically increasing total number of states.
-Thus, Gibbs entropy cannot account for systems with bounded spectra in a thermodynamically consistent manner \cite{Ramsey1956,Vilar2014,Frenkel2015}.
-Note that this also indicates that Gibbs and Boltzmann entropies can disagree, even in the thermodynamic limit.
-Now, according to the above discussion, the newly proposed relative-energy-constrained Boltzmann entropy ($S_{B_r}$) allows for both negative and positive temperatures, and in the appropriate contexts in which they should be seen, i.e., systems with bounded and unbounded phase space, respectively (see Table \ref{tbl:comparison}).
-Therefore, this work indicates that previous negative temperature measurements for various systems are indeed correct \cite{Purcell1951,Javan1959,Hakonen1994,Mosk2005,Rapp2010,Braun2013,Baudin2023}, unlike what is stated in ref. \cite{Dunkel2014}.
+Interestingly, while the predictions of the degeneracy entropy are closer to the original Boltzmann entropy, the predictions of the proposed entropy are closer to canonical entropy, considering that the entropy definitions are staggered due to the use of finite differences.
+These findings support the earlier claims that Gibbs entropy does not account for systems with bounded spectra in a thermodynamically consistent manner \cite{Ramsey1956,Vilar2014,Frenkel2015}.
+They also indicate that Gibbs and Boltzmann entropies can disagree, even in the thermodynamic limit.
+Moreover, these results provide an experimental route to test the validity of the proposed and Boltzmann entropies by measuring the temperature of a two-level system.

+Note that, according to the above discussion, the newly proposed relative-energy-constrained Boltzmann entropy ($S_{B_r}$) allows for both negative and positive temperatures, and in the appropriate contexts in which they should be seen, i.e., systems with bounded and unbounded phase space, respectively (see Table \ref{tbl:comparison}).
+Therefore, this work indicates that previous negative temperature measurements for various systems are indeed correct \cite{Purcell1951,Javan1959,Hakonen1994,Mosk2005,Rapp2010,Braun2013,Baudin2023}, unlike what is stated in ref. ~\cite{Dunkel2014}.
 In fact, another argument against negative temperature, viz., the incorrect interpretation of Carnot efficiencies being more than one has also been addressed by Abraham and Penrose \cite{Abraham2017}.
+The reader is also referred to the comprehensive review by Baldovin et al., which lays out the statistical mechanics of systems with negative absolute temperatures and discusses how they are consistent with both equilibrium and non-equilibrium thermodynamics.\cite{Baldovin2021}